ziniuguo/Kozy_Hotel/README.md

 ```

 And I don't think it's appropriate to change ```/etc/hosts```.
-## Register a user without using OTP:
+## Register a user without using OTP
 **UPDATE: You cannot use OTP from ```sprCatRoll@gmail.com``` now.
 Please register manually following the steps below.**
 ```
 curl -X POST \